imartayan/graphodon/README.md

 - [x] Collect the subscriptions of a user
     - [ ] Send multiple requests when the number of subscriptions is too big for a single request
     - [ ] Handle authorization tokens
-- [ ] Construct the graphs of multiple instances
+- [ ] Reconstruct the graphs of multiple instances
     - [ ] Collect instances addresses
     - [ ] Handle offline/private instances
     - [ ] Use multiple threads